Heads in the Clouds: Measuring the Implications of Universities Migrating to Public Clouds: University IT

-The administrative function of a university entails all services and operations needed by a university to \emph{support} (not execute) its primary functions for education and research.
-This means budgeting and accounting tools, HR systems including personnel management databases and applicant management systems, and---arguably---also student application management.
+\mypar{Administration.} The administrative function of a university entails all services and operations needed to \emph{support} (not execute) its primary functions for education and research.
+This means budgeting and accounting tools, HR systems including personnel management databases and applicant management systems, and also student admissions.
 Furthermore, this entails foundational services like email, and the operation of a universities' network.
-Similarly, telephony and business communication tools---before the pandemic tools like Skype-for-Business (SfB), Microsoft Sharepoint, as well as Microsoft Teams and other video chat solutions that now overlap with educational tooling---\emph{traditionally} fall into this category.
+Similarly, telephony and business communication tools -- before the pandemic tools like Skype-for-Business (SfB), Microsoft Sharepoint, as well as Microsoft Teams and other video chat solutions that now overlap with educational tooling -- \emph{traditionally} fall into this category.

-Applications for specific use cases (hiring, student admission, finance and accounting) are inherently complex and highly business critical.
-Hence, outsourcing allows universities to not only reduce the needed local expertise to run these tools, but also allows the outsourcing of responsibility in case these tools become inoperable.
-Especially for highly business critical applications, as for example email (see \Fref{sec:email}) or security management, cloud setups promise higher reliability.
+Applications for specific use cases (hiring, student admission, finance and accounting) are complex and highly business critical.
+Hence, outsourcing allows universities to reduce the needed local expertise to run these tools, while shifting the responsibility in case they become inoperable.
+Especially for tasks like email or security management, cloud setups promise higher reliability.